2025 Festival Classes Week 1

 Oboe Band with Meg Owens

 With Mary Springfels, Arnie Tanimoto; open to viols.
-Pitch: A= 415
+Pitch: A= 415, two class sections.

 As Easy As “Ut Re Mi”: Solmization, Musica Ficta, and the Fingerboard with Mark Rimple